 An actor is a container for state, behavior, and the mailbox.
 All actors compose hierarchies, where an actor is the supervisor for all its children thus having control over children’s lifecycle.
 This provides a convenient mechanism for dealing with failures: a supervisor strategy determines the behavior in case of a child’s failure.
 Akka champions the “let it crash” semantics: instead of dealing with preventing failures assume that actors are supposed to fail and crash frequently, and provide simple and robust mechanisms for recovery.

 When an actor terminates – all its children are terminated automatically.
-Actor hierarchy is illustrated in .
+Actor hierarchy is illustrated in Figure 5.3.

 Various and extensible policies are available for managing the actor’s mailbox; for example, FIFO, or priority-based.